Trump hosts heated White House vaping debate

 Trump also said earlier this month that the government was "going to have an age limit of 21 or so" for vaping.
 The move would likely require the passage of legislation.

-During Friday's White House meeting, doctors, medical associations and anti-vaping advocates urged Trump to ban flavored vaping products and take other steps to reduce use among minors, while vaping company officials warned Trump the move could cost jobs and called fresh restrictions unnecessary.
+During Friday's White House meeting, doctors, medical associations and anti-vaping advocates urged Trump to ban flavored vaping products and take other steps to reduce their use among minors, while officials from vaping companies warned Trump the move could cost jobs and called fresh restrictions unnecessary.

 Much of the debate Friday centered around the use of flavors in vaping products.
-One of the companies in the room, Juul, has already stopped producing most flavored products.
+Juul, one of the companies in the room, has already stopped producing most flavored products.

 Sen. Mitt Romney, R-Utah, clashed multiple times with vaping advocates, complaining that half the students in his state’s high schools are vaping.